 To exercise each of these types of multimedia feedback, instructors often make use of one or more instructional tools, applications, or platforms.
 Whether the tools end up being effective or not depends largely on the course design, student background and learning modalities.

 More and more educational institutions are focusing on fostering inclusive learning, teaching, and research to embrace an increasingly diverse campus.
 Providing inclusive feedback, or mastery-oriented feedback is one of the starting points to foster an equitable learning environment that addresses learner variability and lowers barriers.
 Universal Design for Learning as a framework can easily accommodate this element of feedback as it centers on the idea of multiple means of engagement, representation and expression in teaching and learning.

 This article already touched on the role of feedback in addressing learner variability, and in what ways instructors can issue inclusive feedback according to the UDL framework.
-In upcoming articles in this Feedback series, we will share several tools and usage examples for multimedia feedback facilitation.
+To understand other aspects of feedback for learning, check out our latest ebook.

 Here you can find several great resources on UDL and how to use feedback to address learner variability:

 FeedbackFruits has also been exploring the applications of UDL with the innovators of today’s classrooms - check out the following resources co-created with our own team: